thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 ## Firmware over-the-air updates

-LwM2M protocol allows you to upload and distribute over-the-air(OTA) firmware updates to devices.
-Please read first the following article  [OTA updates](/docs/{{docsPrefix}}user-guide/ota-updates/){:target="_blank"} to learn about uploading and managing firmware packages and the update process.
+The LwM2M protocol enables you to perform over-the-air (OTA) firmware updates for connected devices.
+Before proceeding, please refer to the [OTA updates guide](/docs/{{docsPrefix}}user-guide/ota-updates/){:target="_blank"} to learn how to upload, manage, and distribute firmware packages, and to understand the update process.

-LwM2M defines [Object 5: Firmware Update Object](http://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#13-6-0-E6-LwM2M-Object-Firmware-Update){:target="_blank"}
+LwM2M defines [Object 5: Firmware Update Object](http://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#13-6-0-E6-LwM2M-Object-Firmware-Update){:target="_blank"} – specifically for OTA purposes.
+This object supports:
-for the OTA purpose, which enables management of firmware image and includes resources for installing a firmware package, updating firmware, and performing actions after updating firmware.
+- Uploading and managing firmware images
+- Installing firmware packages
+- Tracking update progress and post-update behavior

-⚠️ Note: That Object 5 is an optional object, and may be not supported by some devices.
+> ⚠️ **Note**: Object 5 is optional and may not be supported by some devices.

-To be able to run the update using Object 5, you have to make sure that Object 5 is present in the [Device profile](/docs/{{docsPrefix}}reference/lwm2m-api/#step-2-define-lwm2m-device-profile/){:target="_blank"}
-LwM2M model and set up observations of following attributes on the device, which are used by the server to get feedback from the device on the status of the update process:
+To be able to run the update using Object 5, you have to make sure that Object 5 is present in the [Device profile](/docs/{{docsPrefix}}reference/lwm2m-api/#step-2-define-lwm2m-device-profile/) LwM2M model and set up observations of following attributes on the device, which are used by the server to get feedback from the device on the status of the update process:

     "/3/0/3" - Firmware Version
     "/5/0/3" - State
     "/5/0/5" - Update Result
     "/5/0/7" - PkgVersion

-Additionally, ThingsBoard supports the use of Object 19 for transmitting FOTA file metadata.
-This is not an alternative but a complementary feature that enhances the FOTA process.
-To use it, enable the following setting in the Device Profile:
+### Firmware update strategy

+ThingsBoard provides multiple strategies to run OTA firmware updates over LwM2M transport:<br>
+- Push firmware update as binary file using Object 5 and Resource 0 (Package)<br>
+- Auto-generate unique CoAP URL to download the package and push firmware update as Object 5 and Resource 1 (Package URI)<br>
+- Push firmware update as binary file using Object 19 and Resource 0 (Data)

+The chosen strategy is configured in the device profile and will be applied to all devices associated with that profile.

+To select firmware update strategy:
+1. Open the **device profile settings**.
+2. Navigate to the "**Other settings**" of the "**Transport configuration**" tab.
+3. Enter edit mode and select the **firmware update strategy** from the drop-down menu.
+4. Save changes.

+{% include images-gallery.html imageCollection="firmware-update-strategy-1" %}

+### Use Object 19 for OTA file metadata [Optional]

+ThingsBoard also supports **Object 19**, which enables delivery of **firmware metadata**.

+> ⚠️ This feature is complementary to Object 5, not a replacement.

+To enable Object 19 usage:
+1. Open the **device profile settings**.
+2. Navigate to the "**Other settings**" of the "**Transport configuration**" tab.
-    Use Object 19 for OTA file metadata (checksum, size, version, name) = true
+3. Enter edit mode and check the option "**Use Object 19 for OTA file metadata (checksum, size, version, name)**".
+4. Save changes.

+{% include images-gallery.html imageCollection="firmware-update-strategy-2" %}

-When this flag is enabled, the following steps occur:
+When this option is enabled, ThingsBoard will:

-1. At device connection, ThingsBoard verifies that Object 19 is supported by the device.
+1. At device connection, ThingsBoard verifies that **Object 19 is supported** by the device.
-2. If present, ThingsBoard creates an instance of Object 19 with InstanceId = 65534 (used for firmware metadata).
+2. If present, ThingsBoard creates an instance of Object 19 with **InstanceId** = **65534** (used for firmware metadata).
-3. FOTA metadata is sent to this instance as a Base64-encoded JSON object.
+3. FOTA metadata is sent to this instance as a **Base64-encoded JSON object**.

 FOTA metadata JSON structure: